Pokémon Channel: Plot

-The game opens with a group of Magnemite—magnet-like Pokémon with levitation abilities—delivering a television to the player's house.
+A group of Magnemite delivers a television to the player's house.
 Upon turning the television on, Professor Oak appears to request the player's help: he is creating a new television network for Trainers and their Pokémon to enjoy together, and he wants the player to serve as a beta tester.
 He has them watch an episode of an anime called Pichu Brothers in Party Panic! and then introduces the game's basic features before leaving them alone.
-The player then hears Pokémon cries from outside, which turns out to belong to a Pikachu and two other creatures: the reptilian Treecko and the avian Torchic.
-While the others run off, the Pikachu stays and the player adopts it.
-Oak decides to allow Pikachu to be a second beta tester.
+The player then hears Pokémon cries from outside, which turns out to belong to the mouse-like Pikachu, the reptilian Treecko and the avian Torchic.
+While the others run off, Pikachu stays and the player adopts it.
+Oak allows Pikachu to be a second beta tester.

-After completing a few tasks, the player returns to Oak's channel, and the Professor remarks that Pikachu has behaved remarkably well.
-The overexcited Pikachu uses its Thunderbolt attack on the television and destroys it.
-Unfazed, Oak has the Magnemite deliver a "retro" television while the player and Pikachu wait for a replacement of the original.
-When the replacement arrives the next morning, the Professor remarks that the player's viewership has brought life to the network and helped spawn new shows.
+After the player completing a few tasks, Oak remarks that Pikachu has behaved remarkably well.
+Overexcited, Pikachu inadvertently uses its Thunderbolt attack on the television.
+Undaunted, Oak gives the player a replacement television the next morning while remarking their viewership has brought life to the network and helped spawn new shows.
 The player then finds a bus stop and visits Viridian Forest, a location that first appeared in Pokémon Red and Blue.

-The third day opens with Pikachu asleep in the cupboard and Oak expressing pleasure at the Pokémon's growing attachment to the player.
-On the fourth day, Pikachu invites its friends back over.
-Little else occurs on these two days besides visits to the snowy Mt.
-Snowfall and the tropical Cobalt Coast, although Oak does continue to laud the player's investment in the network, which has become a huge success.
+Over the next two days, Pikachu invites its friends back to the player's house, and later visits the snowy Mt.
+Snowfall and the tropical Cobalt Coast with the player.